The 27th Alaska State Legislature, 2011 - 2012||

 Sponsored by Rep. Muñoz, Rep. Herron, Rep. Kerttula, Rep. Gatto, Rep. Lynn, Rep. Pruitt

-Co-Sponsors: Rep. Costello, Rep. Thompson, Rep. Millett, Sen. Fairclough, Rep. Johansen, Rep. Johnson, Rep. Petersen, Rep. Doogan, Rep. Tuck, Rep. Wilson
+Co-Sponsors: Sen. Costello, Rep. Thompson, Rep. Millett, Sen. MacKinnon, Rep. Johansen, Rep. Johnson, Rep. Petersen, Rep. Doogan, Rep. Tuck, Rep. Wilson

 “An Act classifying certain substances as schedule IIIA controlled substances and relating to penalties for possession of those substances; and providing for an effective date.”